Chapter 1 : Lucy in the Sky with Diamonds

 And the world comes undone.

-Lucy once told Lorcan that she didn't have time for love and had watched as he had wiggled his hands.
+Lucy once told Lorcan that she didn't have time for love and had watched as he'd wiggled his fingers.
 Cobwebs, Diamond-girl, cobwebs -

 Lorcan shifts in his sleep, his lips skimming across her skin, and she knows now that love is right here, between her hands, right next to his sleeping face.
 I love, love, love, love, love you - love you -